 Plum juice is rich in dietary polyphenols and also carbohydrate-free.
-Therefore it helps in modifying the fecal bacterial composition thus decreases the body weight (5).
+Therefore it helps in modifying the fecal bacterial composition thus decreasing the body weight (5).

-The high antioxidant activity of fresh and dried plums is because of anthocyanins, flavonoid, and phenolic compounds such as chlorogenic acid, neochlorogenic acid, caffeic acid, coumaric acid, rutin, and proanthocyanidin (6).
+The high antioxidant activity of fresh and dried plums is because of anthocyanins, flavonoids, and phenolic compounds such as chlorogenic acid, neochlorogenic acid, caffeic acid, coumaric acid, rutin, and proanthocyanidin (6).

-Consumption of plum decreases blood glucose and plasma triglyceride.
+Consumption of plums decreases blood glucose and plasma triglyceride.
 As it contains chlorogenic acid which may lower the risk of type-2 diabetes (7).